Joint mortgage with a friend: What happens if one dies?

 With this type of agreement, it is possible to draw up a will that allows you to leave your share of the property to family, whilst giving your friend the right to live there until their death.
 Your family would then be able to sell the house after they die.

 To do this, you would have to give your friend life interest in the property in your will – and your friend could do the same for you.
 It's unlikely that your respective families would want to contest such a request.

 To help you manage your mortgage repayments, you and your friend might take out a joint bank account.
 If one of you dies before you close the account, all of the funds in the joint account will belong to the surviving friend.

 The money isn't counted as part of the deceased person's 'estate'.
 That means the administrator or executor won't need a probate or letter of administration to access the money.
 You'll just need to supply the bank with a death certificate in order to transfer the money to you.

 Thinking about getting a joint bank account for you and your friend?
-You could consider an alternative bank account like the joint thinkmoney Personal Account.
+You could consider an alternative bank account like the joint thinkmoney Current Account.